What is Hyaluronic Acid? Hyaluronic Acid (HA) is a molecule that is found throughout our bodies in our fluids and…

 Shapes and dimensions of actinic keratosis differ but commonly appear like a raised bump or in horn shape.
 They can come as a small spot to an inch in diameter.
 They are rough to touch but are undetectable to the naked eye.

 How Is It Diagnosed?

-Actinic keratosis is typically diagnosed by you dermatologist.
-They will take a look at the patches and be able to identify the condition.
+Actinic keratosis is typically diagnosed by your dermatologist.
+They will take a look at the damaged skin patches and be able to identify the skin condition.
 On occasion, your doctor might take a skin biopsy.
 This is a small procedure where the dermatologist will remove a small bit of your skin and examine it under a microscope to get a better idea of what the skin abnormality is.